Achille Campion

 Achille Pierre Camille Campion (born 10 March 1990) is a French former footballer who played as a forward.

 He played youth football for USL Dunkerque, before playing college football in the United States for Belhaven Blazers, UC Santa Barbara Gauchos, Baton Rouge Capitals, and Ventura County Fusion.
 He signed with English club Port Vale via Swedish club Norrby IF in 2014.
 He was loaned out to Torquay United in November 2015, and after being released by Port Vale signed with Irish club Sligo Rovers in August 2016.
-He switched to Cork City three months later, and helped the club to win the League of Ireland Premier Division, the FAI Cup, and the President of Ireland's Cup in the 2017 season.
+He switched to Cork City three months later.
+He helped the club to win the League of Ireland Premier Division, the FAI Cup, and the President of Ireland's Cup in the 2017 season.
 He joined Linfield on loan in January 2018, before transferring to St Patrick's Athletic in August 2018.

 Early life and education

 Campion was born on 10 March 1990 in Levallois-Perret, France.
 He played in the youth sides of USL Dunkerque from 2004 through 2010 and captained the under-18s in the Coupe Gambardella.

 He left his native France to attend college in the United States at Belhaven University in Jackson, Mississippi.
-He was a student-athlete, playing for the Belhaven Blazers men's soccer team while on campus.
+While on campus, he was a student-athlete, playing for the Belhaven Blazers men's soccer team.
 In his two years there, he appeared in 36 games for the Blazers, scoring 21 goals and assisting on 5 others.
 Campion then enrolled at the University of California, Santa Barbara, where he played for the UC Santa Barbara Gauchos men's soccer team for his final two years of eligibility.
 With the Gauchos, he appeared in 25 games, collecting 13 goals and 3 assists.

 After ending his playing career in 2018, he went on to further his education by studying for a master's degree in Business Administration.